Władysław Andrzej Serczyk

-Władysław Andrzej Serczyk (1935-2014) was a Polish historian-Ukrainist.
-Born in Krakow, he after graduating Jagiellonian University stayed in the university and began his scientific career.
+Władysław Andrzej Serczyk (23 July 1935 – 5 January 2014) was a Polish historian-Ukrainist.
+Born in Kraków, he after graduating Jagiellonian University stayed in the university and began his scientific career.
 In 1963, he received his doctorate and in 1968 Serczyk received his habilitation.
 Since 1976 he was a professor.
 In 1974-1978, Serczyk was a director of Jagiellonian Library.
-In 1986-1996, he headed a branch of University of Warsaw in Bialystok, Institute of History of Eastern Europe (today University of Białystok).
+In 1986–1996, he headed a branch of University of Warsaw in Białystok, Institute of History of Eastern Europe (today University of Białystok).